 Prep for the GRE with your target score in mind

 By researching GRE scores ahead of time, you can determine what areas to focus on for your GRE prep.
 For instance, if your program is more interested in quant, then spend more time working on quant.
 We have a quite a few GRE study plans to help you with your prep.
 They provide options for students preparing for 1 week, 6 months, or anything in between.
 Keith, one of our customers, recently increased his quant score from 152 to 165 using Magoosh.
 Read about his GRE experience here We also have a score increase guarantee for those re-taking the exam, and a GRE Prep App (iPhone/Android) that allows you to take your prep on the go.

 But really, what’s a good GRE score?

 As I mentioned scores depend on your particular target school and program.
-But in general scores above the 75th percentile in either section are good – that’s a 157 or higher in math and in verbal.
+But in general scores above the 75th percentile in either section are good – that’s about a 159 or higher in math and a 157 or higher in verbal.
 Scores at least one standard deviation from the mean are even better, 160 in math and 159 in verbal.
 And scores two standard deviations from the mean put you in the top 5%, 166 in math and 165 in verbal, at which point your GRE score will certainly not be an impediment.